Indraneel-Hajarnis/TalentLens/README.md

 ### Environment Setup

-Create environment variables for the backend:
+Create an environment variable file for the backend:

 ```bash
 # In backend/.env